rouvinerh/SecJournal/blogs/my-blogs/reviews/crto-review.md

 ## TL;DR

-It was a good introduction to red teaming, and playing around with Cobalt Strike was fun.
-As for the exam, I found it required external research beyond the course notes and wasn't as straightforward as expected.
+It was a great introduction to red teaming, and playing around with Cobalt Strike was fun.
+As for the exam, I found it required external research beyond the course notes and was not as straightforward as expected.
+The course does not really go through everything in detail, as students are expected to figure it out.
 Understanding why each attack works and under what conditions is essential.
-Overall, a great course.

 ## Introduction

 The Certified Red Team Operator (CRTO) course covers the **red teaming** attack lifecycle, from initial access and credential dumping to privilege escalation on Windows machines and lateral movement across them.
 The course is entirely self-paced and online, covering Active Directory (AD) attacks and misconfigurations.
 What stood out most to me was its focus on Operational Security (OPSEC) and hands-on use of Cobalt Strike to perform the attacks.

 CRTO is offered by Zero-Point Security, with course material created by Daniel Duggan.